SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/DataProperty/README.md

 #DataProperty Sample

-This sample demonstrate how to get data source settings details.Node's data property returns the record of the data source as data.
+This sample demonstrates how to get the data source settings details.
+The node's data property returns the record of the data source as data.
 Each record on the data source represents a node in an automatic layout.

 ## Prerequisites